2021/2022 Confluence Fellow

-Catalyst Theatre is pleased to announce the launch of Confluence – a season-long creative fellowship for Edmonton-based, IBPOC artists.
-This creative fellowship will be offered by Catalyst for a minimum of three one-season terms, with a new artist/artistic team selected each season.
+Confluence is a season-long creative fellowship for Edmonton-based, IBPOC artists.
+This creative fellowship will be offered by Catalyst for the forseeable future, with a new artist/artistic team selected each season.

 Confluence offers a fee of $20,000, rehearsal space, mentorship and various other in-kind components aimed to support the specific artist and their process.
 It is designed for IBPOC artists interested in developing new work and/or working outside of traditional theatre models.
 Catalyst hopes to support, inspire and elevate the work of an IBPOC artist/artistic team while creating an opportunity to evolve their practice, hone their work, augment their creative and administrative skills and expand their professional networks.

 Catalyst Theatre is mandated to create original Canadian work that explores new possibilities for the theatrical art form and the process through which it is created.
 In the spring of 2019, with this mandate in mind, Catalyst began examining all aspects of our organization with a focus on what we could do to ensure that our company was a safe and inclusive place, and what actions we could take to meaningfully support and elevate the work of under-represented artists.
 As part of this process we identified a shared desire to make space for IBPOC artists who have similar dreams of creating their own work in their own way.
 This led to the creation of Confluence.
 Our hope is that, over the coming years, Confluence will play a role in evolving the landscape of Edmonton’s theatre ecology and have a meaningful impact on the creative journeys of future creative leaders who identify as IBPOC.